The superclustering of hot gas: cosmological sensitivity in the Websky simulations: Analysis of cosmological variations

 To narrow down the picture, we can imagine a simple model in which the cosmological dependency is described for the monopole moment, and all higher-order moments scale the monopole with a cosmologically-independent radial profile $A_m(r)$, i.e.:

 where $y_m$ stands for either $C_m$ or $S_m$.

 If this is true, and $A_m$ has no dependence on $\Omega_\mathrm{M}$ or any of the other varied parameters, then measuring $y_m$ simply serves as an independent way to constrain cosmology with sensitivity to the same parameters as $y_0$.
 We test for this by dividing each $m>0$ curve in \Cref{fig:m04_omegaM_varied} by the corresponding $m=0$ profile for that cosmology run.
 The results are shown both for Cosmo1 and Cosmo2 in \Cref{fig:normalized_plots}.
-In both cases, the resulting ratio -- $A_m(r)$ -- is consistent across most of the simulations within $2\sigma$ (where we have roughly estimated the standard deviation of the simulations using 40 splits of the data).
-There are some deviations in the Cosmo2 shapes and for $\Omega_\mathrm{M}=0.42$ in Cosmo1.
-However, the former are not significant given the errors, and the latter should be taken with caution because this stack has the lowest signal-to-noise ratio of all variations explored.
+In both cases, the resulting ratio -- $A_m(r)$ -- is consistent across \rr{all of the simulations within $3\sigma$} (where we have estimated the \rr{cosmic variance uncertainties} of the simulations using \rr{the standard error of the mean over} 40 splits of the data).
+There are some deviations in the Cosmo2 shapes and for $\Omega_\mathrm{M}=0.22$ in Cosmo1.
+However, \rr{none are} significant given the errors \rr{(noting that the latter case is the noisiest due to the small halo sample entering the stack, with errorbars larger than those of $\Omega_M=0.32$ shown in the figure)}.
 Therefore, we do not have strong evidence to conclude that $A_m(r)$ is cosmology-dependent.
 In other words, the higher-order moments appear to have the same primary cosmology dependence as the $m=0$ moment, and any secondary dependencies (such as the apparent difference in profile shapes in Cosmo2) are too small to demonstrate with simulations of this volume.

 If $A_m(r)$ is truly cosmology-independent, there is still value in measuring the oriented, higher-order moments, as they provide additional measurements of the same parameters which affect $m=0$.
 Observationally, the far-field of an unoriented stack is challenging to measure accurately.
 Modern CMB experiments are sensitive only to the temperature anisotropies, and thus can measure $\Delta y$, but not the monopole of $y$.
 The $y$ signal from massive clusters is far above the mean (so $y(\hat{n})\sim\Delta y(\hat{n})$ at cluster position $\hat{n}$), but in the far-outskirts it becomes important to be able to subtract the mean.
 This is complicated by contamination in the $y$ map; for example, residual long-wavelength primary CMB modes shift the mean $y$ of large patches up or down.
 Typically the isotropic $y$ profile is estimated by subtracting a stack on random locations \citep{Anbajagane2022}, subtracting the average from an annulus sufficiently far from the stack center \citep{Lokken2025ApJ...982..186L}, or by measuring only \textit{differences} between progressively-large apertures, as in \citep{Schaan2020}.
 In an oriented stack, the higher-order moments are more straightforward to measure because they are insensitive to the mean, and therefore insensitive to any additive biases that are uncorrelated with large-scale structure.
 For example, contamination from the primary CMB may have local anisotropy around an individual galaxy cluster, but the contamination averaged over many patches becomes isotropic, even in an oriented stack, because it is uncorrelated with the orientations of late-time structure.
 This feature makes the $m>0$ moments a valuable addition to the $m=0$ profile, especially for measuring cosmological information from the far-field (clustering) regime.